denisnosik/denisnosik/README.md

 - :blue_heart: I like Go and enjoy building backend systems!
 - :love_letter: Built a [CLI-based messenger](https://github.com/denisnosik/cli-messenger).
 - :cloud: Currently learning Kubernetes and microservices architecture!
+- :smiley_cat: Worked with Go, Python and C#!
 <!--
 **denisnosik/denisnosik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.